 The attacks in Paris can be seen as one of the consequences of conflict in the Middle East that begins to be labeled WWIII.
 In addition to the regional authorities, almost all the world powers are increasingly involved.
-In this war, economic interests are also at stake The West bears a great responsibility.
-Moral obsession with imposing democracy around the world has been a trigger.
+In this war, economic interests are also at stake The West bears a

 The 21st century really started September 11, 2001, with the attack of the Twin Towers in NY.
 It has in the meantime almost forgotten but terrorist attacks have followed this tragic event, Bali, Madrid, London, Mumbai and few days ago in Paris.
 These acts were perpetrated by fundamentalist Muslims.
 President François Hollande said, and he is right, that France is now at war against terrorism.
 His speech was an echo of the September 11 by US President George W. Bush.